Connect to a Windows PC from Ubuntu using RDP

 9. Select Use client resolution or define a custom resolution in the Resolution field.

-10. Colour depth is set to Automatic by default.
+10. Leave the Colour depth set to Automatic.
 This preference allows the server to choose the best format based on network speed.

 These are the mandatory options for initiating a standard RDP session.
 The Remmina client has numerous advanced settings to customize how the RDP connection is established.